lidingxu/CFLG/README.md

 ## Installation
-cflg has been developped and tested in *Linux* System.
+CFLG has been developped and tested in *Linux* System.

-To use cflg, it requires:
+To use CFLG, it requires:
 - Julia,
 - JuMP,